The Countess of Verulam

 Michael Geddes (Chair) Mike graduated from the University of British Columbia in 1965 and started his career at Cranfield Institute of Technology.
 He moved to become Director of Administration at Ashridge Management College combining his administrative role with teaching project leadership.
 He was appointed Chief Executive of the Recruitment and Assessment Services Agency, and a Civil Service Commissioner in the Cabinet Office in 1989 responsible for the modernisation of the Civil Service recruitment procedures.
 He stepped down as a Commissioner in 1997 and finished his career as a management consultant, retiring in 2004.
 Mike is the author of two books and various articles on leadership, project management, and aspects of public administration He has been a Governor since 2006 and Chairman since 2009.

 Mary Bonar Mary studied law at UCL and qualified as a solicitor in 1971, becoming a partner in 1973.
 Having initially practiced in a broad field of law she set up the commercial department.
 She moved to a City Law Firm in 1989 and into asset and project finance, and banking.
 She is a Fellow of the Chartered Institute of Logistics and Transport and a commissioner of the Independent Transport Commission.
 She is now a director in the rail consultancy “First Class Partnerships”.
-Besides being a Governor at Tring she has been a Trustee of the benevolent Trust of her Livery Company, a Trustee of the Independent Transport Commission, and of Arts 4 Dementia.
+Besides being a Governor at Tring Park she has been a Trustee of the Benevolent Trust of her Livery Company, a Trustee of the Independent Transport Commission, and of Arts 4 Dementia.
 She serves on the Appeal Committee.

 John Clark John studied Modern Languages at Exeter College, Oxford, following which he trained as a teacher.
 He taught at St Paul's School in London and Whitgift School, Croydon, where he was Head of Department.
 In 1996 he was appointed Deputy Head at Birkenhead School, and became Head in 2003, remaining in post until 2014.
 Under his leadership Birkenhead became one of the premier HMC schools in the North-West.
 John has a strong interest in the performing arts.
 He now runs his own charity, "So the Child may learn", which works with remote hill schools in Nepal.
 He is also a Governor at Queen Elizabeth's Grammar School, Blackburn.
-He joined the Governing body in 2016 and serves on the Education Committee.
+He joined the governing body of Tring Park in 2016 and serves on the Education Committee.

 Michael Harper Michael graduated in Mechanical Engineering and Management Studies from London University.
-His early career was with Vickers plc, but joined Kidde Graviner in 1984 and eventually became responsible for the Kidde division of Williams Holdings, which supplied a range of fire safety equipment.
+His early career was with Vickers plc, but he joined Kidde Graviner in 1984 and eventually became responsible for the Kidde division of Williams Holdings, which supplied a range of fire safety equipment.
 Michael was Chief Executive of Kidde plc from 2000 until retirement in 2005, and has since Chaired BBA Aviation (2007 – 2014), Ricardo (2003 - 2014), The Vitec Group (2004 – 2012) and served on the Boards of Catlin (2005 – 2010) and QinetiQ (2011 – present).
 He has served on the Board of the Aerospace Technology Institute since 2013.
 He is a Freeman of the Worshipful Company of Firefighters, and of the City of London.
 He became a Liveryman of the Company in 2004 and Master in 2012/13.
 He chairs the School Appeals Committee.